 Colourful reef fish and anemones will greet excited divers as they descend.
 Octopus, Lion & Puffer fish and sparkling schools of Baitfish may part as you swim through the second-to-none cavernous tank deck.

 For those experienced enough to descend to the seafloor, flathead, hermit crabs and rays will await your company.

 HMAS Tobruk (L 50) was a Landing Ship Heavy (LSH) of the Royal Australian Navy.
 Planning for the ship began in the 1970s to provide the Australian Army with a permanent sealift capability.
 Her keel was laid down in Newcastle, NSW in 1979, launched in 1980, and commissioned in 1981.
 She was a multi-purpose heavy lift ship capable of transporting soldiers, heavy vehicles and tanks, and delivering them to shore via landing craft or directly by beaching.

 The HMAS Tobruk was decommissioned by the Australian government in July 2015 with the state of Queensland successfully tendering for the vessel in late 2016.
-The ship was towed from Sydney to the port of Bundaberg in December 2016 for preparations for scuttling in Wide Bay sometime in 2018.
+The ship was towed from Sydney to the port of Bundaberg in December 2016 for preparations for scuttling in Wide Bay in June 2018.